base/commerce-payments/README.md

 ## Protocol Invariants

-The Payment Escrow Protocol maintains several critical invariants that ensure secure payment flows:
+The Commerce Payments Protocol maintains several critical invariants that ensure secure payment flows:

 ### Payment Flow Sequencing
 - Authorization can only be performed before the expiration of the payer's pre-approval